Islamic State: Women

-ISIL publishes material directed at women, with media groups encouraging them to play supportive roles within ISIL, such as providing first aid, cooking, nursing and sewing skills, in order to become "good wives of jihad".
-In 2015, it was estimated that western women made up over 550, or 10%, of ISIL's western foreign fighters.
+IS publishes material directed at women, with media groups encouraging them to play supportive roles within IS, such as providing first aid, cooking, nursing and sewing skills, in order to become "good wives of jihad".
+In 2015, it was estimated that western women made up over 550, or 10%, of IS's western foreign fighters.

-Until 2016, women were generally confined to a "women's house" upon arrival which they were forbidden to leave.
+Until 2016, women were generally confined to a "women's house" upon arrival, which they were forbidden to leave.
 These houses were often small, dirty and infested with vermin and food supply was scarce.
 There they remained until they either had found a husband, or the husband they arrived with had completed his training.
-After being allowed to leave the confinement, women still generally spent most of their days indoors where their lives are devoted to caring for their husbands and the vast majority of women in the conflict area have children.
-Mothers play an important role passing on ISIL ideology to their children.
+After being allowed to leave the confinement, women still generally spent most of their days indoors, where their lives are devoted to caring for their husbands and the vast majority of women in the conflict area have children.
+Mothers play an important role passing on IS ideology to their children.
 Widows are encouraged to remarry.

-In a document entitled Women in the Islamic State: Manifesto and Case Study released by the media wing of ISIL's all-female Al-Khanssaa Brigade, emphasis is given to the paramount importance of marriage and motherhood (as early as nine years old).
+In a document entitled Women in the Islamic State: Manifesto and Case Study released by the media wing of IS's all-female Al-Khansaa Brigade, emphasis is given to the paramount importance of marriage and motherhood (as early as nine years old).
 Women should live a life of "sedentariness", fulfilling her "divine duty of motherhood" at home, with a few exceptions like teachers and doctors.
 Equality for women is opposed, as is education on non-religious subjects, the "worthless worldly sciences".

 Communications

-ISIL is known for its extensive and effective use of propaganda.
-It uses a version of the Muslim Black Standard flag and developed an emblem which has clear symbolic meaning in the Muslim world.

-Videos by ISIL are commonly accompanied by nasheeds (chants), notable examples being the chant Dawlat al-Islam Qamat, which came to be viewed as an unofficial anthem of ISIL, and Salil al-sawarim.

-ISIL, in a mid-March 2020 Al-Naba article, described the fearful reaction to COVID-19 as a divinely wrought "painful torment" against Western "crusader nations".
-An early February article praised God for the same against Iran's Shiites and China.